 North Carolina Amazon Delivery Truck Accident Lawyer

-Have you been injured in an accident involving an Amazon delivery truck in North Carolina?
+Have you been injured in an accident involving an Amazon delivery truck?
 If so, you may be entitled to compensation as part of a personal injury claim or lawsuit.
 The experienced truck accident lawyers at Riddle & Brantley are ready to help.

 If you’re wondering, “Can I sue Amazon if I was hit by an Amazon delivery truck?”, the short answer is, probably not — and that’s because most Amazon delivery drivers aren’t actually Amazon employees, but independent contractors.
 Additionally, Amazon doesn’t actually own any delivery trucks.
 Instead, Amazon trucks are typically owned by a separate company that hires the independent contractors to drive them.

 How to File a Claim for an Amazon Delivery Truck Accident